googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 ###  Labels

-1. All issues should be labelled at least with a *primary category label* (startwith `I`).
+1. All issues should be labeled at least with a *primary category label* (start with `I`).
 These labels are **grey** and inform about the **type of project**, typically: <mark class=grey>I New font</mark>, <mark class=grey>I Font upgrade</mark>, <mark class=grey>I Font bug</mark>.

-2. The *secondary category labels* (start with `II`) are **green** and allow to add **mandatory additional informations**.
+2. The *secondary category labels* (start with `II`) are **green** and allow to add **mandatory additional information**.

     Every <mark class=grey>new fonts</mark> issues should be labelled with a light-green label:

     - <mark class=green>II Commissioned</mark>: any project Google financed partly or fully.
-    - <mark class=green>II Submitted</mark> or <mark class=green>II Accepted</mark>: commissioned projects have priority over accepted submitted projects.
+    - <mark class=green>II Submitted</mark> or <mark class=green>II Accepted</mark>.
+Commissioned projects have priority over accepted submitted projects.

     When the primary language supported is a complex script (usually not Latin-Cyrillic-Greek), a dark-green label must inform us about it.
-Indeed, the world languages need a special care for the API to display the script appropriately, they also need onboarders with expertise to take care of them.
+Indeed, the world languages need special care for the API to display the script appropriately, they also need onboarders with expertise to take care of them.
 We divided them into script categories:

     - <mark class=darkgreen>II African</mark>
     - <mark class=darkgreen>II Arabic / Hebrew / Semitic / RTL</mark>
     - <mark class=darkgreen>II CJK</mark>
     - <mark class=darkgreen>II Indic / Brahmic / Thai / Tai</mark>

-    We also use a dark-green labels to precise certain conditions/technologies that requires special attention such as:
+    We also use dark-green labels to precise certain conditions/technologies that require special attention such as:

     - <mark class=darkgreen>II Color font</mark>
     - <mark class=darkgreen>II Custom axes</mark>